Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 You should check with your provider about Maryland commercial auto insurance requirements before taking on your first paying passenger at any rate, just to be safe.

-Ridesharing is not the only thing gaining in popularity.
+Ridesharing is not the only thing that is gaining popularity.
 The use of automation and crash avoidance technology is also on the rise.
 Read on to find out how this will impact your future.

 Automation on the Road

-Automation and crash avoidance technology has been proven to help reduce crashes.
-From back-up cameras to lane assist and automatic breaking the future of America’s roads is looking safer every day.
+Automation and crash avoidance technology have been proven to help reduce crashes.
+From backup cameras to lane assist and automatic braking, the future of America’s roads is looking safer every day.

-Cash avoidance technology is not the only thing on the market with an eye towards keeping Maryland residents safer while on the road.
+Cash avoidance technology is not the only product on the market designed to keep Maryland residents safer while on the road.

-At the current moment companies and organizations who would like to test their autonomous vehicles in the Old Line State are required to get a permit, but at this rate full automation might be more than a Sci-Fi pipe dream.
+At the moment, companies and organizations that would like to test their autonomous vehicles in the Old Line State must get a permit, but at this rate, full automation might be more than a Sci-Fi pipe dream.

 Technology is not the only thing trying to keep Maryland Residents safe.
-The Old Line State has enacted a number of laws to help its residents out as well.
-Some of these include DWI, DUI, and distracted driving laws.
+The Old Line State has also enacted laws to help its residents, including DWI, DUI, and distracted driving laws.

 There is a time and place for everything, and some things do not belong behind the wheel.
 Scroll down to find out what they are.